guilatrova/latrovacommits-articles/posts/2021/2021-07-01-project-tryceratops/post.en-us.md

 ![traffic today](traffic-today.png)

-So it made me think that writing good and well defined try/except blocks would be something that developers would like to do.
+So it made me think that writing good and well-defined try/except blocks would be something that developers would like to do.

 ### 🍰 Linters make your life easier

-Without linters, would you be able manage every unused import in your project?
+Without linters, would you be able to manage every unused import in your project?
 Maybe, but it would be a pain and it's very easy to forget about it.

 That's another reason that made me realize that having a tool to check my code and give me feedback is a great way to keep the quality without the struggle.